 - lists the accommodations in the learning environment which will "level the playing field" and to which the student is legally entitled.

-The student, if s/he chooses, distributes copies of the CIS to his/her instructors and adviser.
+The student, if he or she chooses, distributes copies of the CIS to his or her instructors and adviser.
 The student may choose not to use the CIS, but should consider that decision carefully.
 Instructors are required to provide reasonable accommodations in accordance with the CIS but not accommodations that would affect the integrity of their courses.
 The student should meet with the instructor within the first week of class to discuss details of the accommodations.

 Incoming students may have documentation of a disability forwarded as soon as they have been accepted.
 Since services cannot be authorized until documentation has been received and reviewed, students should have it forwarded as soon as possible after acceptance to avoid delay in the provision of services.